 So basically, unsecured revolving credit products are the riskiest for lenders.
-Therefore, only the most reliable applicants get approved.
+Therefore, only the most reliable applicants receive approval.

 Credit cards are something of an exception.
 They are unsecured and revolving but come with astronomically high-interest rates.

 Many people who pay their credit cards on time don’t pay them in full and therefore pay interest.
 Lenders make a fortune of credit card interest, so they want you to have one.
-That’s why it’s much easier to be approved for a credit card than for a line of credit.
+That’s why it’s much easier to receive approval for a credit card than for a line of credit.